-Children will not be allowed to attend a center-based or family childcare program unless immunizations are current.
+Children will not be allowed to attend a center unless immunizations are current.
 Immunizations may be waived by the administrator for religious reasons upon submission of the parent or guardian's written request for exemption or for medical reasons upon submission of a physician's or certified nurse practitioner's written request for exemption.